 Consequences for anyone who subjects someone to discrimination, harassment, sexual harassment or victimisation.

 If an investigation shows that discrimination, harassment or sexual harassment has occurred, Örebro University has a responsibility to ensure that these actions cease immediately.

 If an employee has subjected a student to such actions, then they risk a warning, being transferred, or being dismissed.

 If a student has subjected another student at Örebro University to such action, then they are at risk of being suspended from studies.
 This type of case is handled by the Disciplinary Committee.

 Complaints of discrimination or victimisation are made by e-mail to or by letter to Örebro University, Records Office, 701 82 Örebro.
-There are no formal requirements for the outline of a complaint, but it is important that you initially address the grounds for your complaint.
-Your complaint may refer to either you or someone else as the victim of discrimination or victimisation.
+There are no formal requirements for the outline of a complaint, but their is a guide in the guidelines in case of discrimination, harassment, sexual harassment or degrading behaviour.
 Both students and staff are encouraged to make a complaint upon knowledge of any wrongdoings, but if you make a complaint in the case of another person, they will be asked to participate in the investigation of the matter.
-You may make an anonymous complaint, but these are generally difficult to investigate because the information available is inherently inadequate.
+You can make an anonymous complaint, but these are generally difficult to investigate because the information available is inherently inadequate.

 Örebro University has special procedures for handling discrimination and victimisation, the document is linked here below.
 Throughout the process, you may receive support and advice from the student and doctoral student representative at Örebro Student Union.